New guidelines for using cookies are now published, and website owners have until October 31, 2020, to meet the new requirements.

 Contact Cookie Information for more information on how to meet the Spanish Cookie Guidelines.

-Here’s a short checklist to comply with both national and international rules on cookies and data processing.
+Here’s a short checklist to comply with both national and international cookies and data processing rules.